 TRILOGY: a one-of-a-kind tool that improves service performance on our buses, trams, and metros and helps fight fare evasion.
 A future-oriented solution based on Big Data and real-time journey monitoring.
 TRILOGY is already rolled out on the Casablanca and Valenciennes trams (Morocco and France respectively).

-In parallel we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.
+In parallel to piloting new technologies and operating our networks across the world, we encourage in-house innovation by providing collaboration tools and promoting creativity and initiative in each of our employees around the globe.

 With RATP Group we are also the industry leader in driverless mobility, with the world's largest number of passengers transported on automatic metro lines.
 We're also pioneering driverless shuttles.
 We're piloting the technology with the support of actively engaged organizing authorities in diverse places such as Paris, Boulogne-Sur-Mer, and Vincennes in France, and the University of Texas at Austin.

 Innovation, commitment, and unchanging goals: to improve performance and quality of our transit systems and enrich passenger experience.